sjn/introducing-se/slides.md

 * [What is their most im&shy;portant](#/4/1) source, ex&shy;peri&shy;ence or reason?
 * Are there any other [under&shy;lying reasons](#/4/2) sup&shy;porting this?
 * [Many small reasons](#/4/3), or a few large?

+Note:
+* Asking: what makes it good? better reason?
+* Underlying: reason is unavailable, confidence change, yes: how? no: what else? switch topic?
+* Many small/few large: commonalities, influence how, adds/multiplies, take notes

 [comment]: # (!!! data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")